Nakilon/mll/README.md

           # TODO: "Make a triangular array:"
       describe "#range" do
         # TODO take from docs more examples that involve other functions
+    describe "Rearranging & Restructuring Lists" do
+      describe "#riffle" do
+        describe "Scope:" do
+          example "intersperse two lists" do
+            # TODO check how it works for list2.size == list1.size + 1 in Mathematica
     describe "Applying Functions to Lists" do
       describe "#fold_list" do
         describe "Applications:" do